Osiris-Team/HBrowser/README.md

 implement those APIs by ourselfs.

 There are a lot of Web-APIs available, so we need a lot of people to implement them.
-If you want to help us, thank you already in advance!
+If you want to help us, thank you **very** much, already in advance!
 [Click here to see a list of already implemented APIs and how to implement one on your own.](how-to-implement-a-js-web-api.md)
 If you are working on an implementation open an issue to keep track of who is working on what and avoid duplicate work.

 ## Installation